johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Documentation.md

 as the actual documentation to insert at "GettingStarted.md", will be determined by the individual packages supplying documentation.
 Thus, you can specify an order for the things you care about, and let the documentation builder fill in the remaining documentaiton.

-### Known issues

-During execution of `npm run docs` command on Windows you may face issues with permissions to establish symlinks.
-To avoid this run Terminal as administrator.